mccombspj/kurumastories/content/about.md

 Welcome to Kuruma Stories.
-This site is dedicated to preserving and translating stories from one of the most remarkable chapters in automotive history - the rise of the Japanese automotive industry in the early 1960s to early 1970s.
+This site is dedicated to preserving and translating stories from one of the most remarkable chapters in automotive history - the rise of the Japanese automotive industry in the 1960s to early 1970s.
 In this short period, Japan's auto industry transformed from a latecomer striving to catch up to the world's established automakers to a global leader representing the world's second-largest car-building nation.